 Here is a fast preview of the 4 touristic passes in Barcelona.
 You can see what they include and the maximum saving you will get for each of them.

-You the details of the calculation on how I ended up with this sum, what passes include and pros and cons of each of them below):
+You can find the details of the calculation on how I ended up with this sum, what passes include and pros and cons of each of them below:

 |Barcelona Pass||Barcelona City Pass||Turbo Pass Barcelona||Barcelona card|